 My research interests include experiences of different family approaches, family and carer involvement, therapies for psychosis, parental mental health and multi-disciplinary clinical supervision.

-I am currently supervising trainees' major research projects in the areas of: formulation and meaning-making in individual therapy for psychosis; the inclusion of children in family interventions for psychosis and mothers' experiences of being a parent with a psychosis diagnosis; the co-working relationship for family practitioners in psychosis services and the supervision needs of senior clinical psychologists.
+I am currently supervising trainees' major research projects in the areas of: the inclusion of children in family interventions for psychosis; mothers' experiences of being a parent with a psychosis diagnosis; the co-working relationship for family practitioners in psychosis services and the supervision needs of senior clinical psychologists.

 Teaching and subject expertise

 I currently coordinate the programme teaching on Risk and Ethics, as well as teaching some of the topics that fall under this area.
 I also coordinate the teaching on Clinical Skills in the first year of the programme.
 My other teaching interests include family interventions for psychosis, family and carer involvement, supervision and indirect approaches for clinical psychologists in the NHS.

 Griffiths (2009) Just doing nothing: Reflections on the neglect of ‘negative symptoms’.
 Clinical Psychology Forum.
 196. pp.32-35.

 Sin, J., Livingstone, S., Griffiths, M and Gamble, C. (2014) Family intervention for psychosis: impact of training on clinicians’ attitudes, knowledge and behaviour.
 Psychosis, 6(2), 128-142, doi: 10.1080/17522439.2013.806569

 Taylor, R. , Mellotte, H. , Griffiths, M. , Compton, A. and Koravangattu, V. (2016) Carers matter: promoting the inclusion of families within acute inpatient settings.
 Journal of Psychiatric Intensive Care, 12 (2). pp. 69-77. doi:10.20299/jpi.2016.014